realhuman101/wordle/README.md

 # wordle
 My wordle clone

 This was made for me to practice javascript

+Have not finished hard more yet